Making extra copies of material you’ve purchased may save your ministry money. But the real cost of copyright infringement may shock you.

 Perception: 60 percent of children’s ministers say they purchase great music and share it with families by playing it over the sound system.
 On a positive note, only seven percent admit to burning and distributing extra CDs whenever they like.

-Reality: Sharing music over your sound system is a great way to infuse your ministry and families with joyful worship and praise—as long as you’re licensed to do so.
+Reality: Sharing music over your sound system helps you infuse your ministry with joyful worship and praise—as long as you obtain the license to do so.
 As with movies, to play music for a group, you need permission.
 And burning CDs without paying for each download is illegal.

 Kids Love the Characters—Why Can’t We Use Them?